 If you don’t like your doctor, it is OK and imperative to find a new one

-- There are thousands of medical professionals, finding the right one for you can be similar to finding the right employee.
-You can do research, find what doctors are covered by your insurance, ask them questions at appointments, investigate their patient reviews online, talk to friends about their doctors.
+- There are thousands of medical professionals.
+Finding the right one for you can be similar to finding the right employee.
+You can do research, find what doctors are covered by your insurance, ask them questions at appointments, investigate their patient reviews online, and talk to friends about their doctors.